Exploring Modifications to FLRW Cosmology with General Entropy and Thermodynamics: A new Approach: The Effect of on Cosmography Parameters

-By these relations, one can see that the correction function $ f(\rho)$ affects all cosmography parameters.
+These relations show that the correction function $f(\rho)$ affects all the cosmography parameters.

-\section{conclusion}
+\section{Conclusion}

-This paper investigated the possible modifications to FLRW cosmology by considering a 4-parameter general entropy model for the universe's apparent horizon.
-Based on the work of Nojiri and colleagues in 2022, we hypothesized that the general entropies alter the cosmic flux and the energy-momentum density tensor from the outset, leading to modifications of the Friedman equations that can be corrected with a function `$f(\rho)$'.
-We also demonstrated that the continuity equation is modified and that the general entropy behaves like a pseudo-Bekenstein-Hawking entropy, which allows for the simple calculation of the function $f(\rho)$ based on the parameters of the general entropy.
-In a table, I presented a list of functions $f(\rho)$ for each known entropies (Tsallis, R\'{e}nyi, Sharma-Mital, Kaniadakis, and loop quantum gravity).
-Also, from the first and second laws of thermodynamics, I showed that the cosmic flux can contain a wider range of cosmic materials, thereby removing the limitation created by the Bekenstein-Hawking entropy in standard cosmology (i.e., restricting the cosmic fluid to $w=-1$).
-In order to study the kinematics of the universe, cosmography parameters were also calculated and we saw that the correction function $f(\rho)$ has an important role in kinematics of the universe.
+This study investigated the possible modifications to FLRW cosmology by incorporating a 4-parameter general entropy model for the universe's apparent horizon.
+Based on the work of Nojiri and colleagues in 2022, we proposed that the general entropies alter the cosmic fluid and the energy-momentum density tensor from the outset, leading to modifications of the Friedman equations that can be corrected with a function $f(\rho)$.
+We also proved that the continuity equation is modified, and the general entropy still behaves like a Bekenstein-Hawking entropy, $\tilde{S}_{BH}$ (entropic area law).
+The correction function $f(\rho)$ can be determined by equating the general entropy with the $\tilde{S}_{BH}$.
+A comprehensive table enumerating the corresponding corrected functions $f(\rho)$ associated with various known entropies, including Tsallis, Rényi, Sharma-Mital, Kaniadakis, and loop quantum gravity was prepared.
+Furthermore, we showed that, unlike standard cosmology, which restricts the cosmic fluid to $w=-1$, the cosmic fluid can contain a wider range of cosmic materials, satisfying both the first and second laws of thermodynamics.
+We also examined the kinematics of the universe by calculating the cosmography parameters and highlight the significant role of the correction function $f(\rho)$ in this analysis.

-Overall, this paper provides important insights into the use of general entropies in cosmology and highlights the need to consider alternative entropy models for a deeper understanding of the universe.
-This new insight could potentially have significant implications for the evolution of universe in the future research.
+In conclusion, this paper provides important insights into the use of general entropies in cosmology and emphasizes the need to consider alternative entropy models for a deeper understanding of the universe.
+This new perspective could have significant implications for future research on the thermodynamics and evolution of the universe.